As much as I love getting my hands dirty and creating something special from scratch, I have to admit that I love cake mix desserts.

 Just whisk the cake mix with oil, water and egg until you get a smooth batter.

 You’ll need a donut pan, which you can find online.
-I like these non-stick trays.

 The glaze is a simple mix of powdered sugar, butter, and milk, but adding some fresh fruit juice will add flavor and a fantastic pop of color.